TolikPylypchuk/SharpHook/README.md

 provided by SharpHook.
 However, you should still read this section to know how the high-level features work under the hood.

-If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
-Instead you can use interfaces in the `SharpHook.Providers` namespace.
-The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
-This should be done to decouple your code from `UioHook` and make testing easier.

 `UioHook` contains the following methods for working with the global hook:

 - `SetDispatchProc` - sets the function which will be called when an event is raised by libuiohook.